 5. Use the Disneyland app

 It doesn’t matter if you are going to Disneyland with 3-year-olds or 33-year-olds, you need the app.
-Using the app, you have a great interactive map, you check wait times on every single ride, check height requirements, check-in with MaxPass, and even order food!
-Download it before you get there and maybe even get familiar with it.
-You don’t want to be another phone zombie at the Happiest Place on Earth!
+The new Genie service, available this fall, will make the Disney app even more powerful.
+With the app, you have a great interactive map, wait times on every single ride, you can check height requirements, get in the virtual queue for Web Slingers and Rise of the Resistance, and even order food!
+You can even add your wishlist of rides and experiences, or even just interests (princesses?
+Star Wars) into the Genie tool, and it will make recommendations and a flexible itinerary for you.
+Download it before you get there and so you are familiar with it.
+You don’t want to be another phone zombie, or miss out on anything huge at the Happiest Place on Earth!

 And I will say, having everything under control will really make your child’s experience that much greater.
 Short lines, no waiting for meals, no confusion on which rides the child can and cannot do means much less frustration and a happy happy happy kiddo.
 And let’s be honest- we are spending a lot of money for this trip to Disneyland because we want our kids to have the most amazing time ever!